Kincora Boys' Home: First reported

-The abuse first came to public attention on 24 January 1980 with a news report in the Irish Independent: "Fitt to raise 'cover up' in Westminster - Sex Racket at Children's Home".
+The abuse first came to public attention on 24 January 1980 with a news report in the Irish Independent: "Fitt to raise 'cover up' in Westminster – Sex Racket at Children's Home".
 It was reported that no prosecutions had taken place, despite allegations of abuse first surfacing in 1977 and the Royal Ulster Constabulary (RUC) at Belfast's Strandtown and Donegall Pass stations giving the Director of Public Prosecutions a report detailing allegations of boys being sexually abused and prostituted, and naming prominent businessmen as being involved.
 On 3 April 1980 three members of staff at the home, William McGrath, Raymond Semple and Joseph Mains, were charged with a number of offences relating to the systematic sexual abuse of children in their care over a number of years; they were all convicted.
 Mains, who had been the warden, was sentenced to six years' imprisonment, Semple, an assistant warden, to five years, and McGrath was jailed in December 1981 for four years.

 Allegations of cover-up

 Allegations were later made that the RUC had been informed of the abuse at the home for years previously, but had not moved to prevent it.
 In his 1999 book The Dirty War, Martin Dillon claims that McGrath, who was also the leader of an obscure loyalist paramilitary group called Tara, may have been employed by MI5 since the 1960s and was being blackmailed into providing intelligence on other loyalist groups.

 Ian Paisley, leader of the Democratic Unionist Party and moderator of the Free Presbyterian Church which he founded in 1951, was accused of failing to report McGrath's abuse to the relevant authorities.
 He initially denied ever being advised by his informant, a church member, Valerie Shaw, that it was taking place.
 Paisley later gave other versions acknowledging learning from Shaw about McGrath's homosexuality.

-During this time, it was alleged by the satirical current affairs magazine Private Eye that high-ranking members of the Whitehall Civil Service and senior officers of the British military were involved in the sexual abuse of boys in Kincora.
+During this time, it was alleged by the British satirical current affairs magazine Private Eye that "senior British military and judicial figures" were involved in the sexual abuse of boys in Kincora.

 New policy overturned

-In response to increasing coverage in the media, the Eastern Health and Social Services Board decided to institute a policy of not employing "homosexuals" in any caring roles.
-Some people working in other homes, who weren't alleged to have participated in abuse, were discovered to be homosexual and dismissed.
+In response to increasing coverage in the media, the Eastern Health and Social Services Board decided to institute a policy of not employing homosexuals in any caring roles.
+Some people working in other homes, who were not alleged to have participated in abuse, were discovered to be homosexual and dismissed.
 The policy was later overturned by the Northern Ireland Department of Health and Social Services.